martijnvanschie/azure-utilities-eventgrid/README.md

 The event id is a required field according to it's [schema](https://docs.microsoft.com/en-us/azure/event-grid/event-schema) and should therefor be set in the file.
 If the id is missing from the file the serialization will fail.
 To prevent duplicate id's you can tell the cli to override the id with a guid prior to sending it to the event grid.
 Use the `--override-eventid` option to enforce a new id.

 `evgtpub send file --topic evgt-demo --accesskey "sometoken" --override-eventid true`

+### Authentication

+The Event Grid utility uses a token to authenticate against the Event Grid topic.
+No additional credentials are required.

 ## Enjoy